rithmschool/react_curriculum/Unit-01/08-lifecycle.md

 After `componentWillReceiveProps`, the following events occur (similar to before):

-- shouldComponentUpdate
+- `shouldComponentUpdate`
-- componentWillUpdate
+- `componentWillUpdate`
-- Render
+- `render`
-- componentDidUpdate
+- `componentDidUpdate`

 ### Removing a component (unmounting)

-#### componentWillUnmount
+#### `componentWillUnmount`

-The only method we haven't touched yet is the componentWillUnmount which gets called before the component is removed from the DOM.
-This method can be beneficial when needing to perform clean up operations, f.e. removing any timers defined in componentDidMount.
+The only method we haven't touched yet is the `componentWillUnmount` which gets called before the component is removed from the DOM.
+This method can be beneficial when needing to perform cleanup operations, i.e. removing any timers defined in `componentDidMount`.

 ```js
 componentWillUnmount(){